Command line interface

 None

-Optional model ID for which to generate examples.
+Optional model ID for which to generate examples, if no model is already served.

 Integer